-In this program and similar ones, students might study various social psychology topics such as gender, sexuality, aging, dying, and numerous others.
-Other schools, such as those listed just below, offer opportunities beyond preparation for doctoral studies.
-Programs in these schools and others might help professionals become counselors, consultants, and specialists, for example:
+In this program and similar ones, students analyze the various social psychology topics, such as gender, sexuality, aging, dying, and numerous others.

-- Hood College offers an M.A. in thanatology, a subfield of social psychology that addresses grief, especially for people who are terminally ill or bereaved
+- Hood College offers an M.A. in thanatology, a subfield of social psychology that addresses grief, this program focuses on developing the skills and knowledge to help those who are terminally ill or bereaved.

 Vanguard University offers an M.S. in clinical psychology that helps students pursue careers as Christian mental health specialists.
 Through earning this type of degree, students typically pursue work as counselors and therapists who support people through a variety of issues and experiences.
 This particular program presents students with opportunities to pursue licensure to practice in the state of California.

 These schools also offer master’s degrees in clinical psychology:

 - Marymount University: Master’s Degree in Clinical Mental Health Counseling

 - Wheaton College: M.A. in Marriage and Family Therapy

 - Boston Graduate School of Psychoanalysis Inc.: Master’s Degree in Psychoanalysis

 Modern cognitive psychology master’s degrees examine how people perceive, think, and act by combining aspects of different fields, such as neuroscience and cognitive science.
 Typically, programs and curriculum analyze topics and fields such as: